Hot early Black Friday deals on Dyson vacs, Tidal subscriptions, PS4 Pro and more

-The Black Friday fun continues!
-Everything you need to know about shopping on Black Friday proper (Nov.
-29) can be found below, but you're smart to keep tabs on the steady stream of early Black Friday deals.
+We're in the home stretch, now: The pre-Black Friday deals will soon begin to become the real Black Friday deals.
+The first batch of Amazon devices (not including the Echo Show 8, below) go on sale this Friday, and the first batch of deep discounts on PS4 and Xbox One bundles start at midnight on Sunday (9 p.m.
+PT Saturday).
+Until then, though, there are plenty of good deals to be had.
 For example, as we noted yesterday, you can get a Sony PlayStation 4 Pro 1TB with extra controller for $294 with code ANT59C.
-Many stores will be selling the Pro for $300 come Black Friday, but this is $6 cheaper and you get a second controller!
+That beats the price that we'll see this weekend, when many stores will be selling the Pro for $300, and you get a second controller!
 (While you're at it, save $20 on a 1-year PS Plus subscription -- see below.)

 While you're at it, click that bookmark button, because we're constantly updating this post with the latest early deals.
 (Scroll down to see them.)
 But we've also got you covered on what's coming next week.
 For example, if you haven't already seen it, check out Walmart's Black Friday ad, which promises some pretty stellar deals: A 40-inch Roku TV for $98, an Apple Watch Series 3 for $129 and so on.
 Here's what other stores have in, er, store: